RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 **Tools used**: R

-This project evaluated a new loan review model using an A/B testing framework within a consumer lending firm.
-By comparing error rates (Type I and II) between treatment (new model) and control (existing system) groups, the analysis showed that the new model significantly reduced both false approvals and rejections.
+This project evaluated a new **loan review model** using an **A/B testing framework** within a consumer lending firm.
+By comparing **error rates (Type I and II)** between treatment (new model) and control (existing system) groups, the analysis showed that the new model significantly **reduced both false approvals and rejections**.
 The project also identifies areas for improving the experimental design like better group balancing and increasing sample size.
 It demonstrates practical use of hypothesis testing, experimental data analysis, and clear interpretation of results for business impact.

 **Files**:
 - [HTML Output](/assets/Treatment%20control%20testing/Code/Treatment%20control%20testing.html)